jenkins-x/jx-docs/content/en/v3/admin/platforms/eks/_index.md

   - `jx_git_url`: URL of the Cluster repository.
   - `jx_bot_username`: The username of the git bot user

-  If you want to use AWS secrets manager instead of vault you should also set the following inputs `use_asm` to true.
+  If you want to use AWS secrets manager instead of vault you should also set the input `use_asm` to true.

 - commit and push any changes to your Infrastructure git repository: